pagalvin/tsbook/chapter07_Functions.md

 Most TypeScript developers come to find Arrow functions to be very helpful and generally cleaner looking than spelling out the word "function" all the time.

-### A Penultimate Word on Arrow Functions
+# Further Reading

+- This blog post describes most of the same things covered here, along with two narrated videos: http://executeautomation.com/blog/working-with-functions-anonymous-and-arrow-functions-in-typescript/

+- This blog post provides a nicely detailed view into Arrow Functions and in particular, it explains how `this` works in that context. http://piotrwalat.net/arrow-function-expressions-in-typescript/

+# Summarizing Functions

+TypeScript enhances plain JavaScript functions by...
+- Defining the types of function parameters (string, boolean, even interface types)
+- Defining the return type of a function (not just its parameters)
+- Specifying default values for parameters
+- Specifying a variable number of parameters via the `rest` operator ("...")

+Like other Typescript artifacts, functions themselves are typed and their type is `Function`.

+TypeScript introduces a different kind of function, the Arrow Function.
 We haven't heard the last of arrow functions.
-We'll revist them in the chapter, "Classes in Depth" and explore how they help simplify JavaScript closures.
+We'll revisit them in chapter 9, "Classes in Depth" and explore how they help simplify JavaScript closures.
 In short, they work in a more intuitive way with the `this` keyword.

+That concludes functions.
+The next chapter gently introduces basic TypeScript classes and lays down the foundation for more advanced topics like abstract classes and how interfaces work with them.

+[^1]: Not to be confused with Representational State Transfer.
+Rest parameters are an entirely different thing, as you'll see.

-[^mostusefulfunctions]: If your function doesn't return any value, there's a good chance it's affecting some data outside of its scope.
+[^2]: If your function doesn't return any value, there's a good chance it's affecting some data outside of its scope.
 This is usually a Bad Thing because it introduces the risk of side effects.
 If you want more convincing, you could [start here](https://softwareengineering.stackexchange.com/questions/15269/why-are-side-effects-considered-evil-in-functional-programming).

-[^realworld]: This happens so much in the real world that TypeScript provides a significant feature set to handle the challenge through the use of "typings files".
+[^3]: This happens so much in the real world that TypeScript provides a significant feature set to handle the challenge through the use of "typings files".
 The first cut of this book doesn't address typings in detail but the "Continue Learning" chapter will point you in the right direction.

-[^careabout]: In this context, "care about" means that the library might provide other useful functions but we don't plan to use them for one reason or another.
+[^3]: In this context, "care about" means that the library might provide other useful functions but we don't plan to use them for one reason or another.
 We don't need to map each of them to our interface definition, just the ones we plan to use.

 [^fpblogposts]: `Reduce`, along with `filter` and `map` tend to find themselves in code that adheres to a functional programming style.
 I've written a small series of blog posts on this subject up on my blog, http://www.medium.com/@pagalvin.